Consensys/doc.web3signer/docs/HowTo/Store-Keys-Vaults/Use-Azure.md

 description: Signing transactions with key stored in Azure Key Vault
 ---

-# Using Web3Signer with Azure Key Vault
+# Use Web3Signer with Azure Key Vault

 Web3Signer supports using [Azure Key Vault](https://azure.microsoft.com/en-au/services/key-vault/)
 to sign payloads in the following ways: